 For civil cases, the District Court of Maryland has exclusive jurisdiction for claims not more than $5000.
 Both the District Court and the Circuit Court have concurrent jurisdiction in civil claims above $5,000 but below $30,000.

-These penalties are nothing to take lightly.
-If you are facing a criminal charge in the Maryland District Court, you need a skilled criminal defense attorney in Silver Spring to advocate for your rights and protect your future.
+If you are facing a criminal charge in the District Court of Maryland, you need a skilled criminal defense attorney in Silver Spring to advocate for your rights and protect your future.
 Facing the court can be scary, but with Morgan E. Leigh of Scrofano Law by your side, you can move forward in the process with confidence knowing you have a dedicated legal representative who has your best interests in mind.

 Overview of the Maryland General District Court

 The Maryland General District Court is a state-funded court of record with statewide jurisdiction, created in 1971.
 The purpose of the creation of the court was to make justice more transparent and closer to the people.

 Before its creation, there were different courts presided by judges, local magistrates, and justices of the peace.
 These courts sat in different locations and applied their own rules.
 Unfortunately, this caused problems in the delivery of justice.